 Rule 27 deals with the prison regime as a whole.
-It emphasises that in order to achieve a balanced programme of activities it may be necessary to take additional positive measures to ensure that foreign prisoners can fully participate in such activities.
-These may include interpretation and language classes as otherwise they may be excluded.
-There is a danger that foreign prisoners will be regarded as less worthy of treatments and training because they may be transferred, extradited or expelled.
-Rule 27.2. states that this should not be the case.
-On the positive side, foreigners may have special welfare needs that should be accommodated within the overall programme of activities.
+Rule 27.1 emphasises that in order to achieve a balanced programme of activities, it may be necessary to take additional positive measures to ensure that foreign prisoners can fully participate in such activities.
+In this regard, the CPT has recommended that authorities aim to prevent the exclusion of foreign prisoners from prison regime activities whether due to language or more systemic barriers.14

+There is a danger that foreign prisoners will be regarded as less worthy of treatment and training because they may be transferred, extradited or expelled.
+Rule 27.2 states that this should not be the case.